 PT-17 Stearman - Seating Chart

-- Must be able to climb into cockpit without assistance; total passenger and pilot weight not to exceed 450 lbs.
+- Must be able to climb into cockpit without assistance; maximum passenger weight 290 lbs.

 - For safety reasons, all passengers must wear close-toed shoes.
 No Sandals or flip-flops will be allowed.